 By Kmetty, Zoltán

-The phases of the moon and sun and their effects of on human and animal behaviour have been studied for centuries.
+The phases of the moon and sun and their effects on human and animal behaviour have been studied for centuries.
 In their original research paper published in Reviews on Environmental Health, Hungarian sociologists studied the effects of the phases of the moon and sun and their association with suicide in Hungary from 1976 to 2010.
 The authors state that the effects on human behaviour are worth investigating because of two theoretical explanations.

 Two factors play a role